Icon-Newsletter

 3. On city and municipal streets, with light traffic, when not designated "through streets" 30 km/hr 30 km/hr

-4. Through crowded streets, approaching intersections at "blind corners," passing school zones, passing other vehicles which are stationary, or for similar dangerous circumstances 20 km/hr 20 km/hr
+4. Through crowded streets, approaching intersections at "blind corners," passing school zones, passing other vehicles that are stationary, or for similar dangerous circumstances 20 km/hr 20 km/hr

 RA 4136 Violations and Penalties